supandatavizz/bicycle-locator-api/README.md

 3. Params : latitude : <value>, longitude : <value>, num_results : <value>

 Result : API Will Return Number of Results Of Bicycles Nearest To Location.

+# Plot Map
+- Enter Your API Url In map.py file & Run Python File.
+- It will create .html file which contains graph.
+- Run html file which will show location point of bicycles.